rjmunro/doctrine1-documentation/source/en/manual/migrations.rst

     **Transactions in Migrations** Internally Doctrine does not wrap migration versions in transactions.
 It is up to you as the developer to handle exceptions and transactions in your migration classes.
-Remember though, that very few databases support transactional DDL.
-So on most databases, even if you wrap the migrations in a transaction, any DDL statements like create, alter, drop, rename, etc., will take effect anyway.
+Note that a few databases (e.g. MySQL and variants) do not support transactional DDL.
+Even if you wrap the migrations in a transaction, any DDL statements like create, alter, drop, rename, etc., will take effect anyway.

 =========
 Implement